arkuuu/battleship-api/README.md

 In this example, your `submarine` ship (length 3) would be placed horizontally on the fields D2, D3 and D4.

 #### Fire a shot at your opponent's battleground
-After you have place all of your available ships, it is randomly selected if you or the computer player starts.
+After you have placed all of your available ships, it is randomly selected if you or the computer player starts.
 If the computer starts, he will automatically place his shot.
-When it's your turn, you can place your shot on the opponents battleground by making a request to:
+When it's your turn, you can place your shot on the opponent's battleground by making a request to:

 `POST /game/{token}/shot`